na-na-hi/renget/archive/cixpvn93.md

 ## [koboldcpp](https://github.com/LostRuins/koboldcpp?tab=readme-ov-file#koboldcpp)

 Generation is done on the CPU, with an option of offloading the model into VRAM.
 The more of it you offload, the faster it will run.
-If you can load the entire model into VRAM, you are encouraged to use GPU-only inference options instead.
+If you can load an entire model into VRAM, you can also try to use GPU-only inference described [below](https://rentry.org/cixpvn93#koboldai) for blazing fast prompt processing speeds, but that requires a lot more setup and is generally not recommended.
+Generation speed for fully offloaded GGUF model and EXL2 model are almost identical.

-If not, all you need to do is to download koboldcpp from its [releases page](https://koboldai.org/cpp), download a .gguf quantization of your [favorite model](https://huggingface.co/) that you can run at tolerable speeds (for (You)) and select it via the GUI or drag and drop it.
+All you need to do is to download koboldcpp from its [releases page](https://koboldai.org/cpp) (or its [AMD fork](https://github.com/YellowRoseCx/koboldcpp-rocm/releases/latest)), download a .gguf quantization of your [favorite model](https://huggingface.co/) that you can run at tolerable speeds (for (You)) and select it via the GUI or drag and drop it.

+The current recommended storytuned models are either [Mixtral 8x7B - Holodeck](https://huggingface.co/KoboldAI/Mixtral-8x7B-Holodeck-v1-GGUF), [BagelMIsteryTour-v2-8x7B](https://huggingface.co/ycros/BagelMIsteryTour-v2-8x7B-GGUF) or Dreamgen's [Opus](https://huggingface.co/collections/dreamgen/opus-v1-story-writing-and-role-playing-models-65d092a6f8ab7fc669111b31) family of models: [7B](https://huggingface.co/dreamgen/opus-v1.2-7b-gguf), [34B](https://huggingface.co/dreamgen/opus-v1-34b-gguf) and [70B](https://huggingface.co/dreamgen/opus-v1.2-70b-gguf).
+Holodeck is completion only model, use Bagel or Opus if you want instruct capabilities.

 The repository readme should cover the basics, but if you have any questions, koboldccp has a [Github wiki page](https://github.com/LostRuins/koboldcpp/wiki) with more detailed explanations.